 Pharmaceutical manufacturers have a substantial amount of fixed cost, such as research and development.
-For example, in 2008 Pfizer Inc. had research and development expenses that were 16.5 percent of sales, while its cost of goods sold expense was almost the same at 16.8 percent of sales.
+For example, in 2009 Pfizer Inc. had research and development expenses that were 15.7 percent of sales, while its cost of goods sold expense was at 17.8 percent of sales.
 With respect to a special order decision, the research and development costs would not change and therefore would not be relevant.
 In contrast, the unit-level cost of goods sold would increase and therefore would be relevant.
 Clearly, relevant costs are significantly less than the total cost.
 If Canadian prices are based on relevant costs, that is, if drug companies view Canadian sales as a special order opportunity, the lower prices may provide a contribution to profitability even though they are significantly less than the prices charged in the United States.